Control-Augmented Autoregressive Diffusion for Data Assimilation: Control Network Architecture

 \paragraph{Overview.} The \emph{controller} network $\vu_\psi$ produces controls $\rvu_t^{(s)}$ used at each denoising sub-step.
 In the rollout, we write $\rvu_{t+1}^{(s)} = \vu_\psi(\cdot)$ for brevity; here we provide a detailed description of the architecture and conditioning.

 \paragraph{Inputs.} At each sub-step, the network receives five spatial tensors concatenated along channels: (i) the current latent $\rvz_{t+1}^{(s)}$, (ii) the previous state $\rvx_t$, (iii) the preview observation $\rvy_t^\star$, (iv) the auxiliary mask $\mM_t^\star$, and (v) the previous control $\rvu_{\mathrm{prev}}$.
-In addition, it conditions on scalar metadata: the preview lag $\Delta_t^\star$, the local frame index $\tau$ within the preview window, and the current $\log\mathrm{SNR}(s)$ from the DDIM schedule.
+In addition, it conditions on scalar metadata: the preview lag $\Delta_t^\star$, the local frame index $k$ within the preview window, and the current $\log$ of the \gls{snr} at diffusion sub-step $s$ from the \gls{ddim} schedule.

 \paragraph{Backbone encoder.} The concatenated inputs are passed through a shallow convolutional encoder with two $3{\times}3$ layers and group normalization.
 A downsample/upsample path provides limited multi-scale context: features are reduced to half resolution, then upsampled and fused back with the original resolution.
 A $1{\times}1$ fusion convolution followed by group normalization yields the encoded representation.